GemBoxLtd/GemBox.Pdf.Examples/README.md

 ## Installation

-You can download GemBox.Pdf from [NuGet 📦](https://www.nuget.org/packages/GemBox.Pdf/) or from [BugFixes 🛠️](https://www.gemboxsoftware.com/pdf/downloads/bugfixes.html).
+You can download GemBox.Pdf from [NuGet 📦](https://www.nuget.org/packages/GemBox.Pdf/) or from [Downloads 🛠️](https://www.gemboxsoftware.com/pdf/downloads/).

 ## Resources